top of page

 Function Apps

-Azure Functions is a serverless compute option.
+Azure Functions is a serverless computing option.
 It uses an event-driven model, where a piece of code (a "function") is invoked by a trigger.
 In this architecture, the function is invoked when a client makes an HTTP request.
 The request is always routed through an API gateway, described below.

 API Management